eosnetworkfoundation/grant-framework/applications/myproject_8BitArcade.md

 > Please include here:

 - how you intend to use, enhance, promote and support your project in the short term, and
+  - Our PoC is nearing completion with frst couple of games due to be uploaded shortly, then after, we will concentrate on attracting more indie games to our platform on a FREE basis.
+We will be advertising in Reddit for game developers wanting to join our community and list their offerings; all of this will occure during the Beta testing of our platform.
+Simultaneously we will be negotiating licensing deals with gaming labels for certain titles to be hosted on our platform.
+  - Towards July-August time we will have started to on-board subscription membership through our platform as a result of a targeted advertising campaign and collaborations with relevant gaming guilds.
+  - Come September time we will aim to Go LIVE with the platform and subscription to our paid for service.
 - the team's long-term plans and intentions in relation to it.